acbsp/bonafide.guru/en/contents.rst

 kind of statements are nothing but an insult of our spiritual master
 |SP| and the whole parampara.
 It is necessary for us to
 follow this system, since this was an order of *acharya* - representative of God.
-And as to initiation matter we can say that Srila Prabhupada continues to give it through his own books, which are representing Him.
+And as to initiation matter we can say that |SP| continues to give it through his own books, which are representing Him.
 Thereby it is transmitted through *vani*\ (transcendental sound), rather than physical contact, as it was already discussed above.
 According to directive duties of these